Joint Service Small Arms Program: Results of the first tests

 Six of the submitted firearms passed the test.
 The Beretta 92S-1 performed the best overall and was announced as the clear winner, having exceeded the stated goals in several cases.

 P9S easily won the accuracy phase of testing but fell into disfavor when its operating controls failed to adapt themselves to left-handed use.
 The magazine capacity (nine rounds) was one short of the desired (later required) capacity.

 The Heckler & Koch VP70, with its then unusual trigger mechanism (a three round burst selection was available when the supplied stock was attached), allowed only double action firing and failed the hand-held accuracy portion of the tests.
 As for the endurance tests, the four P9S specimens fired a total of 18,697 rounds with 360 stoppages, producing an MRBS number of 52 (18,697/360).

 The VP70 performed far worse, firing a mere 771 rounds with 137 stoppages for an MRBS of only 5.
 In fairness to the VP70, the ammunition used for these tests was extremely suspect.
 None of it approached the "hot" power ratings of the European 9mm ammunition for which Heckler & Koch—and indeed all European manufacturers—had designed their guns.

-Star's Model 28, ordinarily a strong, reliable handgun with an excellent service record, also stumbled over the low-powered cartridges, recording the same dismal MRBS number as the VP70.
+The Star Model 28, which typically has a consistent service record, experienced performance issues with low-powered cartridges.
+It recorded the same Mean Rounds Between Stoppages (MRBS) rate as the Heckler & Koch VP70.

 Accuracy testing showed that the Air Force had been correct in their selection of the S&W M15 over the M1911A1.
 The shooters of the M15 performed better in accuracy than those with the M1911A1 .45 pistol.
 The new submission of 9mm handguns was the most accurate group.
 Very importantly, the 9mm accuracy was even greater over that of the M15 and M1911A1 with the least experienced shooters than it was with experienced shooters.

 In durability testing the M1911A1 was experiencing 1 failure for every 748 rounds fired.
 The Smith & Wesson 459A was performing at 1,952 and the Beretta at 2,000.
 This caused controversy since the new M1911A1 pistol had achieved 6000 rounds previously.
 The Air Force was testing guns from existing inventory.
 Some observers of the test record believe that defective magazines were the reason for the M1911A1's poor performance.

 The US Army used the fact that the Air Force did not replace the magazines which caused poor M1911A1 performance was cited as a reason to invalidate all test results.
 The Army did not like the Air Force's sand, mud, and extreme temperature testing.
 The Army conducts their tests of this type with rigorous accuracy recording.
 The Army rejected the results of the Air Force Testing.

 The JSSAP program managers agree to have the test run again only in the next tests they would be conducted by the Army.

 New requirements were created and the new handgun to be procured would now be called the XM9 (prototype, will be type accepted as the M9).